 In person: Come to front desk to renew.
 It is not necessary to have the books with you in order to renew.

 Students, staff, and faculty of EBC may access these online resources both on and off-campus.
 In addition to borrowing books, patrons may use a full range of reference services and research assistance provided by the Library.

 As a small, privately funded library, we provide limited service to the broader community.
 Members of the community are welcome to use the library and may apply for borrowing privileges at no charge.
 Please register in person at the circulation desk.
 All above guidelines and rules regarding borrowing privileges and use of the library apply to community borrowers, with the exception that a limit of 5 books may be signed out and in your possession at any given time.
 Note that COURSE RESERVE books are not available for loan to community borrowers.

-Photocopying and printing is available for students and patrons.
+Photocopying and printing is available by request for students only.
 The cost of printing or photocopying is $0.20 per black-and-white printed side and $0.30 for colour and can be paid in cash only.
-Users are expected to pay for any ruined copies except in cases of a machine error.
-Repairs should be handled by staff only.

 The copyright law of Canada governs photocopies of copyrighted materials.
 The person using the copier is liable for any infringement.
 A summary guideline for acceptable photocopying practice is available below.